New England Wildlife Centers

-PREVENT WILDLIFE KIDNAPPING – ALWAYS ASK A PROFESSIONAL prior to handling wildlife to make sure the baby animal is an orphan in need of care.
+PREVENT WILDLIFE KIDNAPPING – prior to handling wildlife to make sure the baby animal is an orphan in need of care.
+We are happy to help you sort out which baby animals truly need help

 What do I do if I find…